Branch Rickey believed if you have the skills, you should have the opportunity. We do too!

 These scholarships start at $20,000 and are provided to first-year students with true potential for success.
 Retention of these scholarships requires recipients to remain in good academic standing at OWU for up to 4 years.

-The Legacy Award is given to enrolling children, stepchildren, grandchildren, and step grandchildren of Ohio Wesleyan University alumni.
+The Legacy Grant is given to enrolling children, stepchildren, grandchildren, and step grandchildren of Ohio Wesleyan University alumni.
 Retention of scholarship requires recipients to remain in good academic standing at OWU for up to 4 years.
-Please note that the Legacy Award cannot be combined with another merit scholarship offer.
-Legacy students who qualify for a merit scholarship with a higher value than the Legacy Award, will receive that merit award instead, and will not receive the Legacy Award.
+Please note that the Legacy Grant cannot be combined with another merit scholarship offer.
+Legacy students who qualify for a merit scholarship with a higher value than the Legacy Grant, will receive that merit award instead, and will not receive the Legacy Grant.

 Meek Community Service and Leadership Scholarship